SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Equipment (R3)
 Items of equipment that are normally unavailable to just about anyone can be picked up using this Advantage.
-Any one item on any equipment chart can be selected, or the gamemaster can make up a“special” item that has unusual effects or Special Abilities.
+Any one item on any equipment chart can be selected, or the gamemaster can make up a"special" item that has unusual effects or Special Abilities.
 Alternatively, they can just be really expensive or virtually unavailable items.
-Equipment totaling a few tens of thousands of dollars (or a price diﬃculty of Heroic) falls under this category.
+Equipment totaling a few tens of thousands of dollars (or a price difficulty of Heroic) falls under this category.
 Restrictions/Notes: The gamemaster
 should watch this Advantage carefully.
 It can